Chia-Network/pool-reference/SPECIFICATION.md

 where the parameter must be serialized and hashed according to [Signature validation](#signature-validation) and the signature must be signed by the private key of the `authentication_public_key` using the Augmented Scheme in the BLS IETF spec.

+Note: the pool MUST return the current points balance, which is the total number of points found since the last payout for that user.

 ## POST /farmer
 Register a farmer with the pool.
 This is required once before submitting the first partial.